 Our 2.15 build will introduce new trade markets, products, ships, and items to work with 32 new structures and over 100 new recipes in providing players with more economic gameplay options.
 The revamp brings changes to open sea fleet behavior and composition as well as what loot they contain.

 The loot taken from ships can be used in new ways and has a greater connection to trade and production.
 The ship refitting system is being revamped as part of this change to be better integrated into the expanded economy and provide ship builders with new ship building options.
 It's really difficult to boil down all the changes into a short answer as there is virtually no part of the economy left untouched by the revamp.
 Speaking of MMO economies, I've heard players refer to PotBS as "EVE with sailing ships."
 Do you feel that's a fair comparison in terms of gameplay, dev goals, community, and accessibility?PotBS

 can involve some crushing losses (it's heartbreaking to watch your massive first-rate warship sink beneath the waves!) and is driven by conflict between four player factions.
 Unlike EVE

 players must learn to use the wind to get the most out of their ships in combat, and that takes some practice.
 Fortunately there are hundreds of missions and a lossless skirmish system in which players can hone their skills.

-PotBS is free-to-play, and the account creation process is pretty straightforward via the Portalus website.
+.
+We'd like to increase the amount of emergent, sandbox-style gameplay and give players a real sense of ownership over the world that they're helping to shape.PotBS is free-to-play, and the account creation process is pretty straightforward via the Portalus website.
 What about previous players, though?
 Is it too late to recover characters that were created during the SOE years or even prior to that?

 For now we're focused on smaller and more frequent updates.
 We like getting new features and content out for players to enjoy as soon as they're ready, and we don't want to get bogged down in long development cycles.
 We prefer to do monthly updates with them alternating between larger and smaller feature sets and content updates.